 User agents are the technical term for identifying computer settings based on browser information.
 Not to be mistaken with actual identity, like your passwords or credit card information, user agents are common and there’s typically no real need to hide them.

 However, when scraping Google for data, it’s paramount to diversify your user agent information.
 This principle comes back to the same old reason you need to change most of these settings — Google wants to believe a human is searching.
-Even if your IP addresses are diﬀerent, your countries are lined up, you have unique keywords and operators, and the query times are set, if Google receives 10,000 requests in ten seconds, all of which have 1024 x 768 screen resolution, use the current version of Firefox, and run on Windows 7, it starts to get very suspicious.
+Even if your IP addresses are diﬀerent, your countries are lined up, you have unique keywords and operators, and the query times are set, if Google receives 10,000 requests in ten seconds, all of which has 1024 x 768 screen resolution, use the current version of Firefox, and run on Windows 7, it starts to get very suspicious.

-Changing user agent information in your browser is simple, especially if you’re using Google Chrome or Firefox .
+Changing user agent information in your browser is simple, especially if you’re using Google Chrome or Firefox.
 You can do this by installing extensions that allow you to swap bits of user agent information for individual proxies, which will fool Google.

-This can get complex and time consuming if you’re running hundreds (or thousands) of proxies, all of which need to have slight tweaks.
+This can get complex and time-consuming if you’re running hundreds (or thousands) of proxies, all of which need to have slight tweaks.
 Sometimes your proxy provider will include tools to do this in their API — Myprivateproxy does, just ask.
 Make sure to contact the customer support department of your proxy provider if you’re worried about this step.

 6. Avoid Google Search Operators That Raise Red Flags